Paging

 There are three steps needed to implement paging

-1. Turn on the "Enable paging" option on the report administration page
+1. Turn on the Enable_paging option on the report administration page

 2. Enter a row-counting query for the report